 This is why Eden is prioritizing the establishment of healthy pollinator habitats at all our community solar farms, something we pioneered in the UK and are now very pleased to bring to the US.
 We’re working closely with local farmers to maximize the agricultural benefits we can bring alongside clean energy.

 Learn more about how this works in practice in this podcast with Rob Davis, Director of the Center for Pollinators in Energy.

 Minnesota has led the way in establishing pollinator-friendly solar in the US.
 Check out this video of bees, Monarch butterflies and other bugs feeding on the wildflowers around the solar arrays.
 We are aiming to replicate this in the Capital region.

 The good news is that New York’s lawmakers also now recognize the benefits of pollinator-friendly solar farms.
 They have established a clear path forward for sowing wildflowers and native grasses under and around solar arrays.
 We can’t wait to get started!

 We’ve successfully established solar pollinator habitats at all our UK solar farms.
 View our pollinator image gallery.

-Most have been sown with a mixture of native wildflowers and grasses covering around 25 acres at each site, with more planned.
+Most have been sown with a mixture of native wildflowers and grasses covering around 35 acres at each site.
 The land is mainly managed with sheep grazing during the winter.
 Since the projects were completed in 2015/16, we’ve carried out annual ecological surveys which consistently show a greater abundance of wild flowers and grasses, resulting in increased numbers and varieties of species of bumblebees and breeding birds at most sites.
 As you would expect, results vary according to geography.
 At one solar farm in South Devon, we have been delighted to observe a 40-fold increase in butterflies and two sightings of a rare endangered bird species, the Cirl Bunting, which is only found in a very small area in the UK.